AML

 Behavioral analytics extends network analysis by adding a time dimension.
 Where network analysis maps structural relationships at a point in time, behavioral analytics tracks how an entity's activity pattern changes.
 Combined, they detect both organized schemes set up months in advance and rapid behavioral shifts characteristic of an account takeover attack.

 For corporate customers, network analysis is the primary tool for verifying UBO declarations.
 Stating a beneficial owner on a disclosure form is straightforward.
-Confirming that the declared ownership structure matches actual observed fund flows through connected entities requires a graph view of the full relationship set.
+Confirming that the declared structure matches actual observed fund flows through connected entities requires a graph view of the full relationship set.

-Finally, shell company detection is almost entirely a network analysis problem.
+Shell company detection is almost entirely a network analysis problem.
 Shells are designed to look clean in isolation.
 Their exposure comes from the graph: shared directors with known-risk counterparties, circular fund flows, or ownership chains terminating in secrecy jurisdictions.
 None of that is visible in a single-entity file review.

 Where does the term come from?